kovacskokokornel/wizzR_tweets/README.md

 Notes
   - The same Python twitter package limits to a download of 200 entries, hence the switching back and forth.
   - No twitter package seems to have a function to download `conversations` by id, hence the trick with selenium.
   - I know excel export is sort of disgusting.
-In the meanwhile I found out about [feather](https://blog.rstudio.com/2016/03/29/feather/).
+In the meanwhile, I found out about [feather](https://blog.rstudio.com/2016/03/29/feather/).